Professor Margaret Litvin returns to BU this fall from a year as a...

 Please speak with a faculty member in your language of interest if you have questions.

 If you scored a 5 on the Chinese AP, you have credit for CAS LC 212.
 If you plan to take more advanced courses in Chinese, you’ll need to take a placement exam.
 If you got a 5 on the Chinese AP but your placement score indicates that you should be in LC 212 or below, talk with a faculty member in Chinese to discuss your options.

 If you scored a 4 on the German AP, you have credit for CAS LG 212.
-If you scored a 5, you have credit for LG 303.
+If you scored a 5, you have credit equivalent to one course numbered LG 305-309.
 But if you plan to go on and take more German at BU (and why wouldn’t you, seeing how good you are at it?), you should still take the placement test.
 If the placement test tells you something different from your AP score, please contact a German faculty member right away to discuss the best course of action.

 If you scored a 5 on the Japanese AP, you have credit for CAS LJ 212.
 But if you plan to go on with your study of Japanese, as we hope you will, you must take the placement test as well.
 If the placement test places you in LJ 212 or below despite your AP score of 5, it’s essential that you contact a Japanese faculty member for advice.